How To Choose The Right Pumpkin

 • Sugar Pie

-Sugar pumpkins are considered as providing the sweetest flavor.
+Sugar pumpkins are considered to provide the sweetest flavor.
 Ask your nursery or local grocer which ones they would suggest.

 Are There Varieties That Are Only for Decoration and Not Edible?